cdap-guides/cdap-flume-guide/README.rst

   $ mvn clean package

-Note that the remaining commands assume that the ``cdap-cli.sh`` script is available on your PATH.
+Note that the remaining commands assume that the ``cdap`` script is available on your PATH.
 If this is not the case, please add it::

   $ export PATH=$PATH:<CDAP home>/bin

 If you haven't already started a standalone CDAP installation, start it with the command::

-  $ cdap.sh start
+  $ cdap sdk start

 We can then deploy the application to a standalone CDAP installation and start the flow and service::

-  $ cdap-cli.sh -u localhost:10000/default load artifact target/cdap-flume-guide-<version>.jar
+  $ cdap cli -u localhost:10000/default load artifact target/cdap-flume-guide-<version>.jar
-  $ cdap-cli.sh -u localhost:10000/default create app WebLogAnalyticsApp cdap-flume-guide <version> user
+  $ cdap cli -u localhost:10000/default create app WebLogAnalyticsApp cdap-flume-guide <version> user
-  $ cdap-cli.sh -u localhost:10000/default start flow WebLogAnalyticsApp.WebLogAnalyticsFlow
+  $ cdap cli -u localhost:10000/default start flow WebLogAnalyticsApp.WebLogAnalyticsFlow
-  $ cdap-cli.sh -u localhost:10000/default start service WebLogAnalyticsApp.WebLogAnalyticsService
+  $ cdap cli -u localhost:10000/default start service WebLogAnalyticsApp.WebLogAnalyticsService

 Once the flow has started, it is ready to receive the web logs from the stream.
 Now, let’s configure and start Flume to push web logs into the